 Where to find things:

-Limiters help you narrow your search in a database.
+Once you have your results, you may need to limit them to get what you want.
+Limiters help you get fewer results and help narrow your search in a database.
 Check or uncheck these options to see only those sources you want or need!

 - peer reviewed: This will give you only scholarly articles

-- date range: See articles from before, after, or during certain years
+- publication date: See articles from before, after, or during certain years

 - full-text: A favorite!
-This makes sure that gives you the whole article
+This gives only results with the whole article

-- related terms (add terms to focus your search)
+- subject: select related terms to focus your search

 What to do with your research: